ttcn3/specs/README.md

 The files provides in this repository are experimental and not official part of TTCN-3 standard.
 But we try to keep it as close as possible.

+## Work in Progress

+All files here are still a rough draft version and not really functional, yet.
+Your sugguestions and improvements are very welcome.